Dr. Cynthia DeMartino

 Director, Digital Learning

 As the Director of Digital Learning, Dr. Azizi provides the strategic vision and leadership for instructional innovation and Digital Learning initiatives.
-He oversees University-wide instructional design activities and strategic dimensions of course content development and distribution across the campus.
-Collaborates cloesely with Academic Affairs in advancing academic programs with the highest standards of academic integrity and pedagogical innovation.
+He oversees university-wide instructional design activities and strategic dimensions of course content development and distribution across the campus.
+Collaborates closely with Academic Affairs in advancing academic programs with the highest standards of academic integrity and pedagogical innovation.
 He provides expertise in the design, development, implementation, and evaluation of innovative instructional approaches and technologies as well as facilitating communities of practice among faculty.
-After receiving his MHA and MBA, he went on to receive a doctorate in Education from Pepperdine University.
-His research interests span: cognitive neuroscience of learning; pedagogical effectiveness; communities of inquiry model; experiential and empirical research in teaching and learning.
+After receiving his MHA and MBA, he went on to earn a doctorate in Education from Pepperdine University with an emphasis in Instructional Design and Technology.
+His research interests span cognitive neuroscience of learning; pedagogical effectiveness; communities of inquiry model; experiential and empirical research in teaching and learning.

 Dr. Minyan He